Detecting Where Effects Occur by Testing Hypotheses in Order: Weak FWER Control

 \begin{condition}[\bf Valid tests] Each test at a node, if executed on its own, has a false positive rate no greater than $\alpha$.
 For proof of weak control of the FWER this condition implies that the test at the root is level $\alpha$, i.e., its size is $\le \alpha$ when the root null is true.

 \end{condition}

 \begin{remark}

 In block-randomized experiments, randomization-based tests satisfy the Valid Tests Rule by design: permuting the treatment assignment within blocks produces $p$-values with guaranteed size control \autocite[\S~2.4]{rosenbaum2002book}.
-All tests that we consider in this paper are randomization-based tests justified by the design of the randomized experiments to which they are applied.
+All tests we consider in this paper are randomization-based and inherit their size control from the random assignment itself.

 \end{remark}

 \begin{theorem}[Conditions 1 and 2 suffice for weak FWER control; restated from main text] A family of true null hypotheses organized on a regular or irregular $k$-ary tree and tested following the stopping rule (Condition~1) with valid tests at each node (Condition~2) will produce a family-wise error rate no greater than $\alpha$.
 We call a $k$-ary tree ``regular'' if the number of child nodes of a parent is the same for all nodes in the tree.
 A $k$-ary tree is ``irregular'' if the number of child nodes of a parent node may differ within and across levels of the tree.